whitep4nth3r/thingoftheday/README.md

 ## Step 1: Get the code

-Fork the from GitHub to your local machine.
+Fork the repository from GitHub to your local machine.

 ---